sony-string/auto-test-for-CP/README.md

-# (CLI) Auto Testing for Competition Programming Problems
+# (CLI) Auto Testing for Competition Programming Problems In Linux

 A CLI auto tester, allows input text generator program and output generator which use stdin/stdout written by C++.